 - The 18 month coverage period may be extended to 29 months for Qualifying Beneficiaries, if:

 - any Qualifying Beneficiary is determined under Title II or Title XVI of the Social Security Act to have been disabled on or within 60 days of the date of termination or reduction in hours of the covered employee’s employment; and

-- If you are a covered Family Member and you continue your coverage upon a termination or reduction in hours of employment, your Continuation Coverage may be extended to 36 months if another event (death, divorce or legal separation, dissolution of domestic partnership, or ineligibility for dependent coverage) occurs during the initial 18-month period.
-If one of these events occurs, you should notify the University right away.
+- If you are a covered Family Member and you continue your coverage upon an employee or former employee’s termination or reduction in hours of employment, your Continuation Coverage may be extended to 36 months if another qualifying event (such as death of the covered employee/former employee, divorce or legal separation, a covered employee/former employee becoming entitled to Medicare benefits (under Part A, Part B, or both), dissolution of domestic partnership, or ineligibility for dependent coverage) occurs during the initial 18 month period and you properly notify the University or its designee.
+If one of these events occurs, you or someone on your behalf must notify the University or its designee within 60 days.
 Continuation Coverage will not last beyond 36 months from the date of the first event that made you eligible to continue your coverage.

 IV.
 Premium Payments